 - for the purposes of this agreement (including disclosing information in connection with any query or claim).

 - Please visit the Citibank website for a copy of Citibank, N.A Treasury Trade and Solutions privacy statement.

 - If you wish to notify us in writing about anything relating to this agreement: you should:

-- contact us through myIR - I want to > Other actions > Send a message; or
+- contact us through myIR - I want to > Communicating with IR > Send a message; or

 - write to: